msilabben/cnapp-module-3-infrastructure/tasks/part-3.md

 In this stage, `terraform output` is run and displayed.

-Go to Actions in Module 3, identify a workflow which has run on `main`.
+Go to Actions in Module 3, identify the most recent workflow which has run on `main`.

 Go into this workflow and click on `Terraform apply dev`.